aellerton/demo-allauth-bootstrap/README.md

 # demo-allauth-bootstrap

-A simple, out-of-the-box Django website with a "visitor" (no login reuired) area and a members (login required) area.
+A simple, out-of-the-box Django website with a "visitor" (no login required) area and a members (login required) area.
 Supports local email/password as well as easy configuration for authentication from providers like Google and Facebook.